 Pros and Cons of CPT

 CPT could prove advantageous for the seller in case the agreement involves LOC (letter of credit).
 Also, the sellers prefer CPT if they want to have more command over the full route or transportation.

 Moreover, a CPT agreement could also help the seller if the buyer is hesitant with the transportation.
 In such a case, the seller can assure the buyer of transporting goods to him as per his selected location, as well as bear all the expenses for the transport.
 This would encourage the buyer to make the purchase.

-Carriage paid to or CPT puts most of the responsibilities and the cost on the seller.
-And the seller has to ensure forwarding the goods.
-The risk part, however, transfers to the buyer once the seller delivers the cargo to the first carrier en route.
-Thus, this is where the buyer is at a disadvantage as the seller may try to minimize the freight cost by going for the cheapest carrier disregarding the safety as the risk would be with the buyer.
+Carriage paid to or CPT puts most of the responsibilities and costs on the seller.
+And the seller has to ensure the forwarding of the goods.
+However, the risk transfers to the buyer once the seller delivers the cargo to the first carrier en route.
+Thus, this is where the buyer is at a disadvantage as the seller may try to minimize the freight cost by going for the cheapest carrier, disregarding the safety as the risk would be with the buyer.
 But at the same time, the buyer can get a better freight deal, as the seller is regularly transporting goods and may have an excellent arrangement.
 A similar arrangement may not be feasible for the buyer.